Jana loves researching and sharing facts about the natural world, science, and history.

 Ichthyosaurs were marine reptiles that lived alongside the dinosaurs.
 They came in several species and were good enough to leave their bones all over the place.
 Not only are they common in the fossil record but they also appeared to have been prolific breeders.
 The very first ichthyosaur, found in 1846, carried an embryo.
 Ever since then, eight species of ichthyosaur have produced fossilized pregnancies.

 In 2010, a man from Yorkshire added an ichthyosaur to his rock collection.
 He suspected that some of the bones were embryos.
 After he contacted paleontologists, they confirmed that it was a female with around eight babies.
-Additionally, the remains could be as old as 200 million years which made them the oldest ichthyosaur embryos in the United Kingdom.
+Additionally, the remains could be as old as 200 million years—making them the oldest ichthyosaur embryos in the United Kingdom.
 The fossilized family was donated to the Yorkshire Museum for further study and preservation.

 9. The Biggest Parrot